Doctor of Philosophy

 The doctoral program in computer science prepares students for research and teaching careers in academia and for research and technical careers in industry and government.
 The primary areas of concentration of the program are:

-E: clay at georgetown dot edu
+E: gpm at cs dot georgetown dot edu

 Applicants to the Doctor of Philosophy program must have a strong academic background and hold a Bachelor’s or Master’s degree from an accredited academic institution in computer science, computer engineering, information systems, electrical engineering, or a closely related field.
 Candidates must have taken undergraduate courses on data structures, hardware, architecture, algorithms, and mathematics, such as discrete structures, calculus, linear algebra, probability, and statistics.
 Ideally, applicants will have also conducted and published research through experiences at work or in undergraduate or graduate studies.

-Applicants to the Ph.D. program can apply online.
-All applicants regardless of their qualifications must submit current, official GRE scores; scores for the subject test in computer science are not required.
-Please take note of the Graduate School’s application procedures and requirements checklist, and our answers to frequently asked questions.
+*All applicants regardless of their qualifications must submit official GRE scores; scores for the subject test in computer science are not required. **Please take note of the Graduate School’s application procedures, and our answers to frequently asked questions.